We were coasting along nicely, I thought.

 ‘I fear it can get infinitely worse, Sir.
 Word at the Junior Ganymede Club has it that Lady Worledsdon, following in the footsteps of her suffragette mother, has taken advantage of the proposals brought forward by our enterprising Equalities Secretary Ms Maria Miller, and had herself declared a MAN, under the name of Marmaduke Gregson.
 Mr Gregson, I surmise, will not want a daily reminder of his former status hanging in the parlour.’

-‘Good God, Jeeves, this is a disaster : portrait useless, hopes of gain dashed and no Aunt Agatha!
+‘Good God, Jeeves, this is a disaster : portrait useless, hopes of gain dashed and no Aunt Agatha to boot!
 What does old Worplesdon make of it all?’

 ‘He, Sir, has emigrated to Venezuela.’